BramKaashoek/typescript-typedefs/README.md

 # Typescript-Typedefs

-A small package meant to make it easier to combine (Apollo-)GraphQL and typescript.
+A small package meant to make it easier to combine (Apollo-)GraphQL and Typescript.

 With this package there is no need to define both typescript interfaces and GraphQL typeDefs.
 Just define your model as a class, use the decorators and call the `generateTypeDefs` function.